Ghost Shrimp Care Guide: Diet, Breeding and Tank Mates

 Although their life span is short, yet they grow rapidly, and as a result, they molt their shell quite frequently.
 The frequency of molting depends on how much they eat and how fast they grow.

-The Shrimp becomes vulnerable as they shed their shell and can get hurt from the behaviors of other fishes.
-To avoid this situation, make sure there are enough plants and crevices for the Shrimp to hide till their new shell hardens.
+The Shrimp become vulnerable as they shed their shell and can be hurt by the behaviors of other fish.
+To avoid this situation, make sure there are enough plants and crevices for the Shrimp to hide until their new shell hardens.

 The discarded shell looks like a dead shrimp lying on the bottom of the tank.
 But you can easily identify it because of the absence of colored dots on the body.
 Other shrimps can feed on this discarded shell, so don’t remove it immediately after the Shrimp sheds it.